China services sector expands, but fails to soothe growth worries

 The job market has held up so far in spite of slowing growth, explaining in part Beijing's ease with the country's fizzling economic growth momentum.

 "Growth in the services sector slowed, but didn't slide," said Wei Yao, China economist of Societe Generale in Hong Kong.
-"It explained why the labor market has so far remained healthy."
+"It explained why the labour market has so far remained healthy."

 "It ... leaves Beijing more room to tolerate economic slowdown and press ahead with structural reforms," she added.